swseighman/Spring-RESTClient-Graal/README.md

 ### Building a PGO Executable

-You can optimize this native executable even more with additional performance gains and higher throughput by applying Profile-Guided Optimizations (PGO).
+You can optimize this native executable even further by applying Profile-Guided Optimizations (PGO).

 With PGO you can collect the profiling data in advance and then feed it to the `native-image` tool, which will use this information to optimize the performance of the resulting binary.